-A specially designed antenna of the under running board type is fitted to all cars on which radio is installed at the factory and holes for mounting this antenna are provided in the running board brackets of all models.
-This antenna is supplied as a regular part of the field installation radio kit.
+A specially designed antenna of the under-running board type is fitted to all cars on which radio is installed at the factory, and holes for mounting this antenna are provided in the mounting board brackets of all models.
+This antenna. is supplied as a regular part of the field installation radio kit.
+Mountings are provided for the Terraplane and Hudson radio so that installation is extremely easy and satisfactory reception is insured.